DWI Attorney: Worth Hiring?

 Some attorneys handle cases for a flat fee regardless of what it costs.
 Additionally, other attorneys offer tiered pricing where your fee ranges depending on the extent of your case.
 However, attorneys often offer free case evaluation sessions.
 These provide you with the opportunity to evaluate them and get an idea of what to expect.

-A Good Houston DWI Lawyer Is Worth Every Cent
+A Good Houston DWI Defense Attorney Is Worth Every Cent

 When it comes down to money and legal bills, you have to compare the costs relevant to how a conviction impacts your future.
-The money you spend on an experienced, expert Houston DWI lawyer is an investment in your future.
+The money you spend on an experienced, expert Houston criminal defense lawyer is an investment in your future.
 When you hire an attorney, they are your advocate.

 Truly, the best advice for handling a DWI case in court is to hire a certified DWI defense attorney with experience and a good record.